carpentries-lab/metagenomics-analysis/_episodes/07-taxonomic.md

 ~~~
 {: .error}

-It seems that a necessary command for Krona to work was not executed, so let's do that. but we need to deactivate our environment first.
+It seems that a necessary command for Krona to work was not executed, so let's do that.
+But we need to deactivate our environment first.

 ~~~
 $ conda deactivate